With M&Ms, peanuts, raisins, and convenient refrigerated cookie dough, easy trail mix cookies can be in your oven in

 Servings: Makes 18 cookies

 Warm chocolate chip cookies loaded with the goodies found in trail mix, are delicious and so easy!

 Trail mix is such a satisfying snack.
 It’s quick energy, portable, and satisfies our sweet tooth.
 We used to call it gorp, or “good ol’ raisins and peanuts.”
 (I always wondered where the name gorp came from –Thanks, Wikipedia!).
 Add that tasty combo to chocolate chip cookies and you have a true winner.

-Maybe you’re thinking that these cookies remind you of monster cookies.
-There are some similarities.
-Monster cookies generally are peanut butter cookies with oatmeal, M & M’s, and chocolate chips (try monster cookie energy balls!).
-Unlike monster cookies, trail mix cookies are made without oats or peanut butter.
+These cookies are may remind you of monster cookies which are peanut butter cookies with oatmeal, M & M’s, and chocolate chips (try monster cookie energy balls!).
+However, trail mix cookies are made without oats or peanut butter.

 Easy peasy!
 With a base of prepared refrigerator cookie dough, you can make these cookies in a flash.

 Kids can make them.
 If your kids like to help out in the kitchen, this is a perfect recipe for beginners.
 It’s also a perfect recipe if you’re short on time.
 If you’re looking for more shortcut recipes, try peanut butter cookie bars with only five ingredients (the shortcut is Bisquick or Jiffy mix).
 We also love cake mix blondies with only six ingredients.
 Both of these easy recipes are great for beginner cooks.

 They’re fun to customize.
 Keep reading for lots of ways you can mix things up to make your own special cookies.